jalessandrelli/jalessandrelli.github.io/readings.md

 ---
 **Upcoming readings and events:**

-- Thursday, 6/3 @ Remotely Personal Greetings/Unnameable Books, New York, NY/Zoom, with JD Pluecker, Filip Marinovich and Kimberly Alido.
+-

 **Deceased readings and events:**

+- ~~Wednesday, 6/30/21 @ Broken Sleep Books, _Nothing of the Month Club_ lauch reading, UK/Zoom, with Alex Mazey, Jessica Mookherjee and Lotte Mitchell.~~

+- ~~Thursday, 6/3/21 @ Remotely Personal Greetings/Unnameable Books, New York, NY/Zoom, with JD Pluecker, Filip Marinovich and Kimberly Alido.~~

-~~- Tuesday, 2/23 @ the University of Nevada-Reno, Reno, NV.
+- ~~Tuesday, 2/23/21 @ the University of Nevada-Reno, Reno, NV.
 6 PM PST.
 Distinguished Alumnus reading.
 Via Zoom.~~

-- ~~Friday, 6/12 @ the Studio One Reading Series, Oakland, CA, with Alix Coupet Jr.~~
+- ~~Friday, 6/12/20 @ the Studio One Reading Series, Oakland, CA, with Alix Coupet Jr.~~

-- ~~Thursday, 2/20 @ The Museum of Russian Art, Minneapolis, MN, with Paula Cisewski.
+- ~~Thursday, 2/20/20 @ The Museum of Russian Art, Minneapolis, MN, with Paula Cisewski.
 Hosted by Rain Taxi Review of Books.~~

-- ~~Saturday, 1/25 @ Union Hall, Denver, CO, with Eric Baus, Kelly Krumrie, Joanna Howard and Ella Longpre~~
+- ~~Saturday, 1/25/20 @ Union Hall, Denver, CO, with Eric Baus, Kelly Krumrie, Joanna Howard and Ella Longpre~~

 - ~~Sunday, 12/1/19 @ Powell's Books, Portland, OR, with Dao Strom and Danielle Frandina~~